dennisrcao/neural-stem-slicer/README.md

 - Ableton segmentation BPM identification: maybe we need to write the metadata into the segmented loops
 - onset detection of the "1" beat
 - type check for manual override must be a number BPM and a camelot wheel string
-- current implementaton takes 510.35 seconds
+- Total Processing Time: 314.87 seconds

 # Split Stems